Rockingham Forest Landscapes,

 The Wildlife Trust have a flock of Hebridean sheep which are used to manage the old quarries on their nature reserve at Old Sulehay near Wansford.

 To the west of the reserve is a very large stretch of grassland where cattle graze.
-This is part of the Rockingham Forest Park where holiday lodges are being built at Jack's Green,
+This is part of the Rockingham Forest Park where holiday lodges have been built at Jack's Green,

 Grazing in the woods